 Since 1996, survival horror fanatics have been enjoying the delightful cheese-fest that is the Resident Evil franchise.
 From that opening, live-action cinematic to the more advanced experiences of modern gaming, Capcom’s long-running horror series has had many ups and downs.

 Laying out the best and the worst of Resident Evil can be a drawn-out, complicated process as there are more than 20 entries spanning 24 years.
-To make matters a little easier, I’ve broken down this ranking to just the main installments, including any remakes, despite how they may veer from the original canon.
+To make matters a little easier, we’ve broken down this ranking to just the main installments, including any remakes, despite how they may veer from the original canon.

 Take a trip with me down memory lane as we revisit the halls of Spencer Mansion, slog through the sewers of Raccoon City, and travel to cities around the globe to rank the best Resident Evil games, and also the worst.